sprblm/dots-website/site/projects/web-monetization/index.md

 **(4) Streaming** is a new method enabled by the Web Monetization API that allows small quantities of money to be sent to a creator according to how much a user watches or interacts with their website.
 However, most web browsers do not yet support streaming payments over the Web Monetization API, so in order to utilize streaming services users need to download a web extension or one of the browsers that supports it.
 Although this innovative space remains largely unexplored, certain prototypes do currently exist that experiment with the method.
 [Coil](https://coil.com/), for example, is a 5$/mo subscription service that gives a percentage of that subscription fee to creators based on the amount of time users spend on each website.
 Though this process is likely different from what creators expect from a typical subscription service (under which an agreement is made directly between the producer of the content and the consumer at a predictable rate), it likely creates new streams of revenue from previously untapped sources such as users who would prefer -- due to level of use or privacy preferences -- to not sign-up for a direct subscription.

-* _In the future, we hope to see streaming platforms become more transparent about how much money is given to creators.
+  *  Design Pattern Recommendation: _In the future, we hope to see streaming platforms become more transparent about how much money is given to creators.
 See more in the [recommendations section for streaming platforms](#4.1.-for-streaming-platforms)._

 ![alt_text](image_6.png "image_tooltip")